 Q. What shades of pink and green work well together?

-A. Pale pink and mint green, dusty pink and olive green, hot pink and lime green and blush pink and sage green are all good colour combinations.
+A. Pale pink and mint green, dusty pink and olive green, hot pink and lime green, and blush pink and sage green are all good color combinations.

 Q. How can I convince my partner to use pink interior design?